OpenDreamKit/OpenDreamKit/README.md

 metadata produced in Proposal/final.pdata.
 It should be further edited and maintained.

-The issue should be assigned to whoever will be leading it (by
-default: the work package leader).
+The issue should be assigned to whoever will be leading it, in addition to the work package leader.

 The first comment of the issue should contain:
 - a description of the task (taken from the proposal) or deliverable